 The Pilgrims Menu

 During the first two weeks, I ate out every night.
-In every town and village along the way you will see the option of the pilgrims menu.
+In every town and village along the way, you will see the option of the pilgrim’s menu.
 It is stated as three courses normally.
 However, the three are not like you would expect in your local restaurant.
 The starter is normally a small bowl pasta or if you are lucky a salad.
 I hope you like chicken.
 The main course of the menu was nearly always chicken – I did get a bit tired of it.
-The third course is normally fruit or a yogurt.
+The third course is normally fruit or yoghurt.
 When I say fruit I mean an apple or an orange put down in front of you.

 The Pilgrims menu will normally include wine or water.
 I found the menu fine, it was enough to fill me and I am a big guy.
 I was never left hungry.

 In the morning I just wanted coffee to start with.
 Most of the time I had a snack bar that I had bought the day before.
 Then I would walk to the first bar.
 It would normally be full of pilgrims getting breakfast and like me their first coffee of the day.